Instructional Planning Days Explained

 For this team approach to be effective and powerful, the school district has designated “Instructional Planning Days” throughout the school year.
 This time is to allow PLCs to meet as well as give educators time to implement the work that is determined through the PLC.

-There is no professional learning or district-required training happening these days.
-These days are truly what our teachers have asked for so they can best serve students’ needs and grow as educators.
+There is no professional learning or district-required training happening on these days.
 View Instructional Planning Days in the 2022-2023 Academic Calendar.

 Listen to teachers explain the power of PLCs.